0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/01_Regions_vs_Zones/README.md

 # To sum it up

 AWS wants to let you believe that their infrastructure is homogeneous as if it was working as one big machine.
 But in reality it is very Region specific.
-Once you create all your infrastructure in one Region, well you are stuck there.
+Once you create all your infrastructure in one Region, well, you are stuck there.
 And you have to redo all the work that you jsut did once more for each Region.

 It is possible to autoamte this process, but I don't want to overload you with information at this point.
 My point is to make sure that you udnerstand this sligth but very imporatant difference, betwen Regions and Zones.